signalfx/splunk-otel-js-web/docs/INSTALLING.md

 ## Default Recommendation

-Our recommendation for getting started is simple: host `splunk-otel-web.js` as your own asset (so that it is served over the same HTTP connection as your pages/scripts/images) and apply the following scripts in your `<head>`:
+Our recommendation for getting started is simple: host `splunk-otel-web.js` either as your own asset (so that it is served over the same HTTP connection as your pages/scripts/images) or with our CDN, and apply the following scripts in your `<head>`:

 ```html